 For anything beyond simple, non-critical tasks, you need a dedicated task queue.
 This is where tools like ARQ or Celery come in.
 They solve all the limitations of the built-in approach by running tasks in separate worker processes.

-functions requires more setup.
-For a modern FastAPI application, ARQ is a better, simpler and more direct fit.
+For a modern FastAPI application, ARQ is a better, simpler, and more direct fit.

 Here’s a simple breakdown to help you decide: